Traces in monoidal derivators, and homotopy colimits: Definition of the trace

-which is invertible since fiberwise it corresponds to~(\ref{eq:dualizability}) by the normalization property of the external hom.

-Next, inspired by~(\ref{eq:coev-ev}), we define the evaluation map to be simply the dual of the coevaluation map.
+Next, inspired by~(\ref{eq:coev-ev}), we define the evaluation morphism to be simply the dual of the coevaluation morphism.
 For this, notice that $A$ being fiberwise dualizable implies that also $A^{\vee}$ is.
 Hence there is an analogue of~\eqref{eq:delta}:

 Denote by $\mu:I\times I^{\op}\to I^{\op}\times I$ the canonical isomorphism.
 Then we define

 Here, $\overline{\Psi}$ is obtained by adjunction from $\Psi$:

 It follows immediately that the following diagram commutes for any $u:I'\to I$ in $\mathbf{Dia}$: